New Zealand Railways Department: 1970s

 Freight volumes greatly increased during the 1970s, despite the oil shocks of 1973 and 1979, with the greatest setback for freight volumes being Britain's entry into the European Economic Community in 1973.
 Inflationary pressures within the economy greatly rose, at the same time exports were falling.
 In reaction to this, the government attempted to control inflation by fixing prices; in 1972 it was decided that NZR could only charge for its services at no more than 1971 rates, despite rising fuel and labour costs.
 As a result, Railways' accounts were in a deficit for much of the decade and were topped up with a special "Vote Stabilisation" in the budget.

 Following a change of Government in 1975, the Robert Muldoon led National Government decided to increase the transport licensing limited from 40 mi to 150 km.
 This change took effect from 1977, and greatly increased competition for NZR on key routes between larger centres within 150 km of each other—routes such as Auckland–Hamilton, Hamilton–Tauranga, Wellington–Palmerston North and Christchurch–Ashburton.

-In 1978 a major rebuilding program of the ageing DA class was launched, creating the DC class.
+In 1978 a major rebuilding programme of the ageing DA class was launched, creating the DC class.
 Locomotives were sent to Australia for rebuilding, with five being rebuilt at the NZR's own Hutt Workshops.
 Ten of the DB class were rebuilt into the DBR class at the same time.
 The following year the Canadian built General Motors DF class was introduced.

 Despite these efforts, there was still considerable negativity about railways and the service they offered.
 In its 30 May 1979 issue, the National Business Review said "long-distance rail travel is likely to completely disappear in the early 1980s.
 This will leave the slow creaking third world narrow gauge network to bulk freight where it can be more efficient."